 The Groupon deal was for the set menu, which was a bit of a tease but in all honesty, made it much easier for me, the world’s most indecisive restaurant goer.
 With a choice of three starters and three mains, I narrowed it down pretty quickly.
 For my starter, I picked the Pesto au Poivre, a cashew ‘cheese’ with a strip of basil pesto and a pink peppercorn crust, served with raw flaxseed crackers and a rocket salad, drizzled in balsamic vinegar.
 It was lush.
 The cheese was not really like cheese at all; it had a similar consistency to pâté, so it spread perfectly over the crackers and held the rocket topping in place.
 It was super-tasty and I was impressed with the flaxseed crackers that I needn’t have worried may taste a bit like cardboard.

-They had run out of the Dolmades that were part of the set menu, so we were offered a replacement of Thai Vegetable Gyoza – grilled vegetable dumplings with a ginger sesame hoisin sauce.
-Matt opted for these and they came in a a generous five-piece serving and were wonderfully fresh and flavoursome.
+They had run out of the Dolmades that were part of the set menu, so we were offered a replacement of Thai Vegetable Gyoza – grilled vegetable dumplings with a ginger sesame Hoisin sauce.
+My friend opted for these and they came in a a generous five-piece serving and were wonderfully fresh and flavoursome.

 The Pad Thai was more like a giant, fancy salad than any Pad Thai I’ve ever seen but the tangy sauce and red chillies gave it a great flavour.
-Although he enjoyed it, Matt did comment that he wished he ordered my main… sucker!
+Although he enjoyed it, my friend did comment that he wished he ordered my main… sucker!

 Though two of our four dishes were cooked, Saf actually serves mostly food that is raw or cooked below 48 degrees Celcius to preserve taste and nutrition.
 They also have an impressive drinks menu full of fresh ‘power’ juices and ‘super food’ shakes (all made with almond milk), that I am keen to go back and try.
 As we had the set menu, we were served the (vegan, of course) house white wine – a Lucia Airen Blanco – with our meal, which was light and easy to drink.
 Pretty good for a house white… Probably because it was priced at £22 a bottle, so of slightly better quality than the house wines this cheapskate is accustomed to!